(Updated – May 28, 2020)

 We’ve been enjoying locally made Shrubs for a couple of years now and have had it in my mind that I really need to try to make some homemade versions.

 This recipe calls for cooking fruits, and it took almost no effort.
-I also made a cold process recipe, which is just as simple, but it takes more “sitting” time, so that recipe will go up a little later.
+I also made a cold process recipe, which is just as simple, but it takes more “sitting” time.
 A little fruit can go a long way when making shrubs – since the end product is usually enjoyed mixed with something else.
 It’s a great way to rescue that small portion of fruit that didn’t get used up or that you’ve uncovered in a freezer clean-out!

 The generally accepted ratio for a shrub is equal parts fruit, sugar & vinegar.
 Here, I cooked the fruit in order to speed up the entire process, so this required some water.

 5. Cap it, label it and store in your refrigerator.
 I love keeping some of these French Square bottles on hand for things like this…they look so pretty, but are also great space savers and fun for sharing!
 Stout Bottles are another unique container option.

 What remains will vary depending on the fruit you used, but it may still be useful.
 You can use it in a milk kefir secondary ferment, or stir into your yogurt, cottage cheese, or use it to flavor your oatmeal.
 You can also work it into some applesauce.